Introduction to the Plastic Manufacturing Industry

 Powder Bed Fusion – SLS

-SLS is an additive manufacturing process that selectively sinters powdered plastic materials with high power lasers.
+SLS selectively sinters powdered plastic materials with high power lasers.

-Material Jetting is an additive manufacturing process that deposits and cures droplets of material using photopolymers sensitive to UV light.
+Material Jetting deposits and cures droplets of material using photopolymers sensitive to UV light.

-Binder Jetting is an additive manufacturing process that uses a liquid bonding material to bind parts of a powder bed.
+Binder Jetting uses a liquid bonding material to bind parts of a powder bed.

 Would you like to know more about 3D printing?
 Check out the following white papers:

 Would you like to see the possibilities of a professional FFF 3D Printer?
-Request a free sample part printed on BCN3D printers that will help you visualize all the possibilities and capabilities.
+Request a personalized demo of BCN3D printers that will help you visualize all the possibilities and capabilities.